andreiciceu/dotfiles/CV/CV.md

 - Soft Skills: Giving proper Feedback (Feed forward), Effective & Assertive Communication, Team player, Seeing the big picture and how things fit together, Fast learner, I can understand & do various/different jobs, Critical thinking, I can come up with innovative solutions.

 # Experience

+## 8x8 Work - Communications app

+- Staff Front-End React/Electron developer: 01.11.2021 - 01.05.2023
+- also helped with DevOps, releases for our app, interacting with other teams to help design a common Micro-frontend architecture for all front-end apps in the company

+Worked with an awesome team on an Electron/React user-facing Communication app, called **8x8 Work**, used by over 1m people every month; with custom UI's tailored to suit specific user personas (e.g. Frontdesk specialist, Sales Executive).

+Was the lead on designing a Micro-frontend architecture that allows the main (shell) app to incorporate different Views for various user-personas (which could be deployed separately, and are not bundled with the main app).

+Implemented performance tracking features to gain observability of how different versions impact stability, usability and user experience (for both the web and native apps).

+Added TypeScript support to the project to improve reliability and developer experience, in a way that it will allow incremental adoption for TS (support for both .js and .ts files).

+Helped with various new features and bug fixes, pipeline improvements, tooling update and additions, dev-ops infrastructure.

+## WhitePipe

+- [Web](https://white-pipe.com) SaaS business management platform for Freelancers and SMEs
+- CTO, DevOps, Senior FE React Developer: 09.2020 - present

+Leading a team of 6 developers, to build a platform that helps freelancers manage mundane/repetitive undertakings (contracts, bills, calendar events, tasks, time-tracking).

+Helped create the CI/CD pipelines, server Infrastructure, some coding guidelines and overall structure of the app, while being the middleware between the CEO and dev team.

+I also code as a front-end developer, NextJS (React).
+A nice aspect of the project, where we've had some challenges, is the use of [codegen tools](https://github.com/OpenAPITools/openapi-generator) to generate boilerplate "glue" code for both the Java Spring backend and React Axios front-end.
+This keeps things alike, avoids types mismatches, and the burden of manually defining TypeScript types.

 ## SoferOnline